-Similar to humans, some dogs are prone to digestive issues.
+Similar to humans, dogs are prone to digestive issues.
 Many digestive issues are directly related to the types of food your dog consumes.
-Food allergies or intolerance’s to certain ingredients or flavors can all lead to unhappy bellies.
-Some dogs even have digestive issues due to separation anxiety or being in unfamiliar places.
+Food allergies or intolerance’s to certain ingredients or flavors can lead to.
+Alternatively, some dogs have digestive issues due to separation anxiety or being in unfamiliar places.

 Moving May Have Created an Anxious State of Mind